theopaid/Database-Management-System.Custom-Block-level-memory-management-impementation/README.md

 	We then insert it in that space and update the valure 'records' in the block.
 	If we don't find space for it, we allocate a new block, updating the last one to correctly chain to the new one, and we insert the record to the new block.

+	To Print all Entries with ID = NULL we run a print for every block in ascending order of block Number (first the 1rst block, second the 2nd block, ...).
+	To Print all Entries with a given id, we find its hashing value, and we search for it in the chain of blocks in the corrensponding bucket.

+	To Delete an Entry we essentially find its id with the same way as in Print all Entries and then: either that record is the only one, so we just decrease the records number in the block, or there are more records, so we get the last record remove it and place it in the position of the record.

+	In our implementation, we don't actually memset the space of the record, but just decrease the number 'records' in the block.
+When a new record comes, it will be placed inserted right on top of the record we 'deleted'.
+In other words, the record stays in the bucket, but we don't see it and if a new one comes it will cover it.